-Preparing and Submitting a Report of a Research Compliance Concern
+Preparing, Submitting, Receiving and Investigating a Report of a Research Compliance Concern

 A. Research Compliance Office Intake

-Upon receipt of a report of a research compliance concern, the Director in charge of the Research Compliance Office (RCO) will assign the case to a (or serve as the) Designated Research Compliance Investigator (DRCI).
+Upon receipt of a report of a research compliance concern, the Associate Vice President for Research (AVPR) will either assume responsibility for the case or assign the case to a Designated Research Compliance Investigator (DRCI).
 The DRCI will assess the report to determine whether:

 - it is sufficiently credible and specific so that potential evidence of a research compliance violation may be identified,